Education Series

 Pocket Ashtrays

 Bass Coast is dedicated to LEAVE NO TRACE.
-We have teamed up with our friends at www.braingarden.ca to provide an effective harm reduction tool called The Pocket Ashtray.
-A reusable, flexible, air-tight pouch made of recycled materials that suffocates smokables and traps odour inside.
-Outreach staff will be distributing pocket ashtrays or available for purchase at the Bass Coast General Store.
+Pocket Ashtrays are reusable, flexible, air-tight pouch made of recycled materials that suffocates smokes and traps odour inside.
+Outreach staff distribute pocket ashtrays and they are available for purchase at the Bass Coast General Store.